World's biggest oil producers at odds ahead of talks on major cuts

 WHAT’S THE BASELINE?
 Another point of contention in the coming talks is that Moscow, Riyadh and others need to agree on the baseline against which to calculate new cuts, an issue muddied since last month's acrimonious OPEC+ meeting in Vienna.

 The pressure is being felt in the United States.
-The U.S. Energy Information Administration said on Wednesday that oil output dropped 600,000 barrels per day last week.
+The U.S. Energy Information Administration said on Wednesday that oil output dropped 600,000 bpd last week.
 Its longer-term projections show U.S. oil output averaging 11 million bpd in 2021, which correlates to about a 2 million-bpd decline from the late 2019 peak.

-A group of Republicans in the U.S. House of Representatives told Saudi Crown Prince Mohammed bin Salman on Wednesday that economic and military cooperation between the two countries is in jeopardy unless the kingdom helps to stabilize oil prices by cutting crude output.
+A group of Republicans in the U.S. House of Representatives told Saudi Crown Prince Mohammed bin Salman on Wednesday that economic and military cooperation between the two countries was in jeopardy unless the kingdom helped stabilize oil prices by cutting crude output.
 "If the Kingdom fails to act fairly to reverse this manufactured energy crisis, we would encourage any reciprocal responses that the U.S. government deems appropriate," said a letter to the crown prince signed by nearly 50 Republican U.S. Representatives.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)